BoskoZlatanovicRAF/BoskoZlatanovicRAF/README.md

 ## Hi there 👋, I`m Bosko.

-Currently I`m in my final year at School of Computing, RAF.
-Pursuing Computer Science degree with primary focus on Backend and Mobile development.
+Computer Science Graduate from School of Computing, RAF, with primary focus on Backend and Mobile development.

 * Based in Belgrade, Serbia
 * Email address: boskozlatanovic1@gmail.com